 Here are some ballpark figures on the cost of a 4-day trip within the U.S. and a 12-day trip abroad:

 With an unsecured personal loan, you can borrow as much as you need without putting up collateral to secure the loan.
 That unsecured nature makes personal loans easier to get.

 With a personal loan, your monthly payment and repayment term are set, so you don’t have to worry about extending your debt sentence because of a low minimum payment.

-The problem is that many personal loan companies have high minimum borrowing amounts, often starting at $5,000.
-Not many people spend that much on vacation, so you could feel like you have to borrow more than you need.
+Another problem is that many personal loan companies have high minimum borrowing amounts, often starting at $5,000.
+Few people spend that much on vacation, so you could feel like you have to borrow more than you need.

-What’s more, some credit cards offer 0% introductory APR promotions, which can allow you to finance your vacation with no interest.
-But if you don’t pay it off before the end of the promotional period, you’re stuck with a high interest rate.
+Also, some credit cards offer 0% introductory APR promotions, which can allow you to finance your vacation with no interest.
+But be wary.
+If you don’t pay off your debt before the end of the promotional period, you’re stuck with a high interest rate.